 Neighborhood FAQ & Resources for COVID-19

 There are a million FAQ’s about Covid-19 but we wanted to gather some questions we’re hearing from our neighbors as well as some Garfield & Phoenix related information in one place.
-We are not the experts, although we’re trying to get some involved.
-Lots of links and resources at the end.
-Upcoming COVID-19 virtual forum/Q&A is March 25th at 6pm, hope you’ll join us!
+We are not the experts, although we have talked with some!

 When can I get vaccinated?